 Try to:

-- Refer the individual, with their consent, to appropriate local and national support groups, counselling services and women's groups that have a history of working with survivors of domestic violence and forced marriage (page 43). - Encourage the individual to access an appropriate, trustworthy advocacy service that can act on their behalf (page 43). - If police are called to a family home, try to remove the individual to a neutral place to be interviewed.
+- Refer the young person, with their consent, to appropriate local and national support groups and counselling services (page 46). - Encourage the young person to access an appropriate, trustworthy advocacy service that can act on their behalf (page 46).